Konstantin Kalinin

 The key here is context compression.
 Instead of a support person spending 20 minutes spelunking through a messy build trail, they get a 60-second read that’s already structured for action.

 This is also where a big chunk of our reclaimed time comes from.
-When we say we got back 20–30 hours a week, a lot of that isn’t typing emails.
-It’s eliminating the manual work of figuring out what happened and rewriting the same internal explanation three times.
+When we say we got back 20–30 hours a week, most of that is eliminating the manual work of figuring out what happened and rewriting the same internal explanation three times.

 No autopilot.
 Just a system that does the tedious parts relentlessly.